DuendeInexistente/Cirque/CreakJou.md

 Leo, fiercest of them all and said to be daughter of the Brother, gave a candle with which to light your way and burn your enemies.

 And, last of them all, Draco had a hard time thinking of a gift as great as all others!
 In her frustration she hit the water again, and again, until from her hits a giant column of water rose to the sky and covered it.
-It's still there on the sky, protecting us from starfalls so that we may sleep safe.
+It's still there on the sky, protecting us from falling stars so that we may sleep safe.

 Last of all fell the Old Brother, now a sister.
 Her wings spread wide, her horn stood slender and tall, her body supple and her legs strong.
 She fell on Eridanus' city, crying Corvis' drops, singing Lyra's most perfect song, and her eyes shinning with light and beauty to rival Leo's flame.